sarsamurmu/zusty/pages/src/docs/general/getting-started.md

 ---

 # Getting Started
-You can simply start using Zusty CSS, either using npm, CDN or by Downloading it.
+You can simply start using Zusty CSS, either using npm, CDN or by downloading it.

 ## npm
 You can simply install it via npm